 Want to sell tickets to your event online?
 Allowing people to sign up and pay for your events on your website can skyrocket your ticket sales.

-So in this tutorial, we’ll walk you through how to make an online event registration form in WordPress so you can start promoting your events better.
+So in this tutorial, we’ll walk you through how to make an online event registration form in WordPress so you can harness the power of online event planning.

 How to Make a WordPress Event Registration Form

 Here’s are the steps to make a WordPress Event Registration Form:

 - Create a WordPress Event Registration Form

 - Configure Your Form’s Notifications